1jammer1/namidaforxp/README.md

-Namida build notes (now with 57% more whimsy)
+Namida for XP (only installer, not fixed app)
 -------------------------------------------

-Welcome, intrepid packager!
-This tiny, slightly dramatic script helps you turn the glorious mess in `app/` into a single, majestic installer that whispers "I run on Windows XP" as it slides into a folder.
+Welcome, weird namida user!
+This tiny, slightly dramatic script helps you turn the glorious mess in namidia's installer into a single, majestic installer that whispers "I run on Windows XP" as it slides into a folder.

 What you'll want beforehand:

-- innoextract (optional) — the script will try to be polite and extract an existing Inno Setup installer if you gift it one.
+- innoextract (optional) the script will try to be polite and extract an existing Inno Setup installer if you gift it one.
 The latest git-built innoextract tends to be the most cooperative.
 - a MinGW cross-compiler on PATH (e.g. `i686-w64-mingw32-gcc`) if you want the launcher built locally.
+- Namida's installer in `asm/Namida-x86_64-Installer.exe` please download a new one and place it there

 How to summon the build gremlins: